 Performance during the Regulatory Year: In respect of BMCS performance, an independent market research company carried out telephone surveys with the Company's customers to find out how satisfied they were with services related to unplanned or planned power cuts, quotations and subsequent connections, and general enquiries.

-The Company recorded a decline in overall satisfaction scores at 88.5% compared to the prior Regulatory Year (88.8%) which resulted in an overall BMCS rank of 12 out of 14.
+An increase was recorded in overall satisfaction scores at 88.1% compared to the prior Regulatory Year (87.7%) and an overall BMCS rank of 13 was maintained.

-To further enhance the service provided to customers a number of initiatives from the Company's customer service improvement plan were implemented.
+To further enhance the service provided to customers, initiatives from the Company's customer service improvement plan were implemented.
 This included the continued development of the customer relationship management ("CRM") system, including the launch of an enduring connections solution (which equips customers with greater self-serve capabilities), the roll-out of additional communication and greater call handling capability.

-In respect of overall performance during ED1, significant progress has been made in terms of the BMCS, with an increase in overall satisfaction of 84.1% in Regulatory Year 2015/16 to its current score (88.5%).
-Whilst it was disappointing that the Company has not moved up the BMCS ranking, it reflected that investment in technologies, resources and services that had been implemented by all of the DNOs in order to deliver superior service to their customers.
-Given its level of priority, the Company will continue to focus on the ways it can improve the service it provides to its customers during the ED2 period and beyond.
+In respect of overall performance during ED1, significant progress has been made in terms of the BMCS, with an increase in overall satisfaction of 83.3% in Regulatory Year 2015/16 to its current score (88.1%).
+Whilst it was disappointing that the Company had not moved up the BMCS ranking, it reflected the investment in technologies, resources and services that had been implemented by all of the DNOs in order to deliver superior service to their customers.
+Given its level of priority, the Company will continue to focus on the ways it can improve the service it provides to its customer during the ED2 period and beyond.